nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 Related to the reconnect we added the value 'connectDelay' to the event 'onLoading', that if positive and not zero indicates that a reconnect is imminent.
 Also now the network error 4503: service unavailable will be dispatched and passed through the 'onError' event.
 For diagnostics of the websocket connection we now use 'performance.mark()' to log different states of the connection with timestamps.
 In this release are also several fixes.
-There are fixes for the scaling functionality, the h5live source parsing with bintu rtmp playout object only and at least we removed flash test embed on player load.
+There are fixes htmlFor the scaling functionality, the h5live source parsing with bintu rtmp playout object only and at least we removed flash test embed on player load.

 ### **Changelog**

 ### Added

-- enable always keep connected for websocket to the h5live server (h5live server 1.8.0.0 and higher)
+- enable always keep connected htmlFor websocket to the h5live server (h5live server 1.8.0.0 and higher)
   - can be set via 'config.playback.keepConnection'
   - default: false
 - enable reconnect in case of recoverable network errors (see docs), not supported on iOS with metadata disabled